specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### How to continue creating a draft message (Modify)

-If you have the Organizational Messages Writer Microsoft Entra role as described above, you can edit or otherwise complete a saved ‘draft’ message in your tenant.
+If you have the Organizational Messages Writer Microsoft Entra role as described previously, you can edit or otherwise complete a saved ‘draft’ message in your tenant.
 To do so:

 1. Filter Status to **Draft**.